sampathkumararpula/SVB-Project/README.md

-# Silicon Valley Bank Twitter Data Analysis and Sentiment Nalysis
+# Silicon Valley Bank Twitter Data Analysis and Sentiment Analysis
 This repository is for Silicon Valley Bank Twitter Data Analysis and Sentiment Analysis Project